Adeline Knapp: Environmentalism

 Knapp was also an active environmentalist.
 "She is California's naturalist at large", noted the San Francisco Call in 1897.

 In the mid-1890s, Knapp wrote many articles on environmental topics for the Call.
-"The Blessed Hills of San Francisco", a typical example, suggested that walking the hills of San Francisco would give San Francisco's citizens a better perspective on their civic life.
+"The Blessed Hills of San Francisco", a typical example, suggested that walking the hills of San Francisco would give the city's citizens a better perspective on their civic life.
 "Only from the hills can we note the real majesty and beauty which this city has, hateful though most of its buildings are to the eye, and this beauty can by no means be rightly seen, and appreciated when seen, even from the dummy of a hurrying cable-car."
 Her book Upland Pastures, published by Elbert Hubbard's Roycroft press in 1897, collected a small number of her nature sketches.
 Another collection of nature essays, In the Christmas Woods, was published in 1899.

-A surviving letter to John Muir in 1899 enlists Muir's help in the fight against the destruction of birds for their plumes (taking up a cause begun a few years earlier by Harriet Hemenway).
+A surviving letter to John Muir in 1899 enlists Muir's help in the fight against the killing of birds for their plumes (taking up a cause begun a few years earlier by Harriet Hemenway).
 "Some of us hope to persuade certain of the women's clubs to take action in the matter", Knapp wrote, requesting Muir to write "a few lines on the subject" for an "article with interviews etc. from some of our bird lovers."
 She added that "The milliners say that not in 20 years have birds been used for trimming as they are this winter.
 We need to strike hard and quickly just now, to make an impression."